BrysonW24/Python/README.md

 I intend to build out a comphrehensive repository, encapsulating repeatable steps to improve efficiency with designated source code.

 >Short-Term
 >>This project is taking place as I am learning more about Python, currently within my first 3 months of being introduced to the language, and looking to pivot my career into something which carries with it a substance for solving problems with code (Software Engineering / Data Science).
-I intend to house key concepts kept here.
+I intend to house key concepts here.

 >Long-Term
 >>My long-term goal is to work on AI and Machine Learning projects, lending a helping hand into the revolution in the 'information age'.